Adminiuga/TBS2Torch/ReadMe.md

 ## What is this?

 This is a Zigbee Light running on [Thunderboard Sense 2](https://www.silabs.com/documents/public/user-guides/ug309-sltb004a-user-guide.pdf) *"the ultimate multi-sensor, multiprotocol cloud inspiration kit"*.
-This is also my toy project in an attempt to learn the Zigbee Application Framework.
-The project is based on Zigbee 3 Light example project, with some addion like hall sensor, IMU sensor etc to provide some interface for the light and device control.
+This is also my toy project, an attempt to learn the Zigbee Application Framework.
+The project is based on Zigbee 3 Light example project, with some addional components like hall sensor, IMU sensor etc to provide an interface for light and device control.

 ## But why is it the Torch Light?

 Well, my kids like playing Minecraft, I like playing Minecraft and when I saw this <img align="right" width="100" height="100" src="Docs/Media/minecraft-torch-toy.png">
 online, I just couldn't resist the impulsive buying and ordered a few.
-Now, I don't have anything against those lights, but when all you other lights in the house are controlled by [Home Assistant](https://www.home-assistant.io/) Zigbee integration, pressing the button to turn the lights on or off just didn't feel right and I knew from the begining, that I wanted these lights to be Zigbee.
-However, at this moment I've decided against cutting those lights open and instead decided to 3d print the [Minecraft Torch Nightlight][3d Source Torch Light] with a custom [torch head](3D%20Models/TBS2-Torch-head.stl) torch head to hold the TBS2 board.
-In the future, I need to find a replacement for TBS2.
-[BRD2601b](https://www.silabs.com/documents/public/user-guides/ug524-brd2601b-user-guide.pdf) is a tad expensive and supports Matter.
-Or maybe just build some custom board, because for now I just cannot find any other board that at least has an IMU and a microphone.
+Although there's nothing wrong with those lights, I felt that it didn't fit well with all the other lights in the house controlled by [Home Assistant](https://www.home-assistant.io/) Zigbee integration.
+That's when I decided these lights to be Zigbee enabled.
+However, instead of cutting open the lights, I opted to 3D print the [Minecraft Torch Nightlight][3d Source Torch Light] and designed a custom [torch head](3D%20Models/TBS2-Torch-Head.stl) torch head to hold the TBS2 board.
+In the future, I'll need to find a replacement for TBS2.
+Although, [BRD2601b](https://www.silabs.com/documents/public/user-guides/ug524-brd2601b-user-guide.pdf) supports Matter, it is a bit expensive.
+Alternatively, I might consider building a custom board because I haven't been able to find any other board that at least has an IMU and a microphone.

 ## Installation